Louis B. Sloan

-Louis B. Sloan was an African American landscape artist, teacher and conservator.
+Louis B. Sloan (1932 – 2008) was an American landscape artist, teacher and conservator.
 He was the first Black full professor at the Pennsylvania Academy of the Fine Arts (PAFA), and a conservator for the academy and the Philadelphia Museum of Art.
 Although he painted urban neighborhoods and other cityscapes, he was mostly known for his plein-air paintings.

 Early life and education

-Louis Baynard Sloan was born on June 28, 1932, in West Philadelphia to Matthew and Anna Mae Sloan.
+Louis Baynard Sloan was born on June 28, 1932, in West Philadelphia, to parents Matthew and Anna Mae Sloan.
 His father lost his job as an auto mechanic during the Depression and then gave piano lessons to feed the family of 12 children (he was no. 5).
 His mother was a housewife who gave piano lessons until her family began to grow.

 Sloan's older brother Beauford sparked his interest in art at an early age.
 His sixth-grade teacher at Alexander Wilson Elementary School, Mrs. Cordelia McKrantz, encouraged his drawing by buying him his first oil paints.
 "That set of oils was what really shaped my life, directed it into art," he said years later.
 He sold his first painting at age 14.

 One of his professional mentors was the artist Julius Bloch, then a teacher at PAFA, who saw Sloan's works in the Gimbels Exhibition of Student Art shows and urged him to attend PAFA.
 For the department store's 1953 competition, an oil painting by the 19-year-old Sloan was featured in an ad in the Philadelphia Inquirer announcing the exhibition.

 Another supporter was artist Jack Bookbinder, director of art programs for the School District of Philadelphia, who encouraged him to study at the Samuel S. Fleischer Art Memorial.
 Sloan attended free classes at Fleischer; some of his duties, though, were to clean the painting palettes of white students.
 (He taught at Fleischer in 1960.)
 He also took painting classes at the Philadelphia Museum of Art.